-Although we considered for simplicity a common scale $M$ in the above discussion, it is easy to trace back the dependence on the various $M_i$ scales from Eq.~(\ref{eq:scales}).
+\gilbertzero{where in the last line we took into account the suppression due to Eqs.~(\ref{eq:w1p}, \ref{eq:w1pprime}), otherwise $m_\zeta^2$ would have been ${\cal O}(M^2)$.
+However, this suppression is not generic; masses larger than $m_{3/2}$ can be obtained when relaxing the common scale assumption Eq.~(\ref{eq:scaleM}) as will be discussed later on.\footnote{\gilbertzero{Note also that since we are merely interested in orders of magnitude here, we have not considered the contributions of the off-diagonal terms of the mass matrix of the $S, \zeta$ system, as these contribute the same order of magnitude to the eigenmasses.}} } Although we considered for simplicity a common scale $M$ in the above discussion, it is easy to trace back the dependence on the various $M_i$ scales from Eq.~(\ref{eq:scales}).
 To clarify the possible physical role the $S^p$ fields could play in the NSWS, in particular in the simplest context of a single field studied in this section, a few comments are in order: